thoughtspot/rest-api-sdk/Java/README.md

 In Eclipse, for running the tests do the following:

-1. Select the project RESTAPISDKLib from the package explorer.
+1. Select the project ThoughtSpotPublicRESTAPILib from the package explorer.
 2. Select `Run -> Run as -> JUnit Test` or use `Alt + Shift + X` followed by `T` to run the Tests.

 ## Initialize the API Client